Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Network Construction and Illustrative Applications

-Each centrality measure captures distinct aspects of student engagement in the network.
-PageRank evaluates student influence by considering both the number and importance of incoming connections, assigning higher scores to students who receive interactions from influential peers.
-Hub scores identify students who initiate connections with multiple peers, while authority scores highlight students who serve as primary information sources.
-In-degree and out-degree centrality measure the weighted volume of received and initiated interactions respectively, identifying key participants in collaborative discourse.
-Eigenvector centrality assesses each student's influence by considering the influence levels of their connected peers.

-Betweenness and closeness centrality measures require a different approach to weight calculation, as they interpret edge weights as distances rather than strengths.
-We employed the inverse of utterance frequencies as weights, ensuring that frequent interactions correspond to shorter distances.
-Consequently, betweenness centrality identifies students who serve as key intermediaries in information flow, while closeness centrality quantifies each student's overall proximity to peers in the interaction network.
-This inverse weighting scheme ensures that stronger connections (more frequent interactions) contribute to higher centrality scores.

 Tables \ref{tab:expcent} and \ref{tab:eoicent} demonstrate how multiple centrality measures provide complementary insights into different patterns of student engagement within classroom interaction networks.
-The analysis reveals the differentiated roles that individual students take in facilitating mathematical discourse.
-Within the explanation network, Mya emerges as the most influential contributor, achieving the highest scores across the PageRank, out-degree, eigenvector, and hub centrality measures.
-On the other hand, Esther occupies a distinct but equally important position, ranking highest in in-degree and authority centrality scores.
-This pattern suggests that she serves as a focal point for peer explanations, with many students directing their mathematical reasoning toward her for consideration or validation.
-Kimberly demonstrates yet another critical network function, exhibiting the highest betweenness centrality score among all participants.
-This metric highlights her essential role as a connector who bridges other separate groups of students, thereby facilitating information flow and maintaining network cohesion throughout the classroom community.
+The results reveal that individual students occupy distinct structural roles across the two network types.
+Across both the explanation and engagement networks, Mya consistently emerges as a primary initiator and influential contributor, ranking highest in PageRank, out-degree, and hub scores.
+In contrast, Esther serves as a focal point for peer interactions, frequently receiving directed explanations and engagements, as reflected in her highest in-degree and authority scores.
+Gio and Kimberly occupy critical brokering positions, exhibiting the highest betweenness centrality scores, which indicates their roles as connectors bridging distinct subgroups within the classroom community.